AbhiXverse/Solidity-journey/Day 02/Ethereum 101.md

  - Transactions properties -
      - Atomic: Either fully executes or fails (all - or - nothing)
      - Serial: Processed one after another
-     - Inclusion: Depends on network cogestion and gads
+     - Inclusion: Depends on network congestion and gas fees
+     - Order: Miners decide transaction order based on gas fees

+Smart Coi